lifeodyssey/demo/README.md

   - The PUT request should use map as request body
   - The test should extract fixture as they are using same data
   - There are no CI/CD pipeline setup in this repo
-  - The total test coverages are only around 80% and the branch specified test coverages are only about 50%
+  - The total test coverages are only around 80% and the branch specified test coverages are only about 50%.
+This is extremely low in bff.
   - The apiTest is not implemented, and the integration test are not fully implemented
+  - the config for in-memory mongodb (de.flapdoodle.mongodb.embedded.version) is showed in bff layer, which obviously should not appear here.
+  - BigDecimal: This class could handle the high precision calculation(more than 16 digit ) compared with Double, and should only be used for high precision calculation like money.
+This project use BigDecimal for 'Rate' in 'Rates' object.
 - The infra related config（like MongoDB, docker compose file） are all written in this repository, which should be in another repo use Infra-as-Code way